Wavesonics/ComposeTextEditorLibrary/README.md

   squiggle_)
 - Emits edit events: so if a single character is inserted, you can collect a Flow, and know exactly what change was made.
-This makes managing Spell Check much more efficient as you can just respell-check the single word that was changed, rather than everything.
-Currently neither BTF1 or BTF2 offers this.
+This makes managing Spell Check much more efficient as you can just respell-check the single word that was changed, rather than everything. (_BTF2 now finally offers this!_)
+- Find & Replace UI: Works exactly as you'd expect.

 #### Platforms

-So far I have support for JVM/Desktop, Android, Web.
-The others should probably also work, but I haven't had time to add the targets and test them.
+All of the platforms supported by Compose Text Editor are now supported.

 ### Work left to do: